techidaily/site-mondly-stories/source/_posts/engaging-the-mind-through-playful-latin.md

 Here’s how.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Lp78eFEGwVU?si=-4orJBLvJJrggCJ2&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Veni, vidi, vici

  “I came; I saw; I conquered” – that’s exactly what happened when I started learning Latin with Mondly.
 And you know what?
 It took me about 5 minutes to fall in love with Latin in Mondly.
 It’s so fun it becomes addictive!
 I now get Julius Caesar and how good it feels to win and finally achieve a goal that seemed impossible a few years ago.